Code-Institute-Submissions/milestone_project_1-6/README.md

 ## Deployment
 -------------
+Following steps were taken to deploy to GitHub Pages:
+1. Logged in to my GitHUb account and selected the reository to deploy.
+2. Locate the 'Settings' button in the meny bar above the repository and scroll down to 'GitHub Pages'.
+3. In the drop-down meny directly beneath 'Source' select 'master branch'.
+4. The page will refresh automatically.
+5. I find the deployed link in the repositorys main 'GitHub Pages'section.

+I follow these steps to fork the repository, if I need to update or make changes to the repository:
+1. Login to my GitHub pages
+2. In the repository page I locate the 'Fork' button in the top right corner of the page, above 'Settings'.
+3. Clicking the "Fork' button gives me a copy of the repository in my GitHub account.

 ## Credits
 -------------
 1. **Code**
     * Bootstrap4 navbar with toggler and grid system to receive a responsive web page.
     * Stack Overflow
         *   Used notes from previous questions placed on positioning navitems to the right with the ml-auto attribute
         *   Troubleshooting bug in non self-closing navbar toggler in small devices.
 No result.
         *   Troubleshooting why toggler/hamburger dissapeared when changing navbar-light to navbar-dark.
         *   I want to credit the help and assistance of Daniel Svensson (family member) with a bug issue in landing site jumbotron due to Autoprefixer extension in combination with 'display:flex'.

 2. **General source of information and main source of assistance**